binipringle/contracts/_texts/1-section1.md

 Note: As a general rule, oral contracts are enforceable (except if they are fraud); there is no general common law rule requiring written evidence of a contract.
 (82)

+Broad steps of analysis: Is there a contract?
+If contract, is it enforceable?
+What are the terms?
+Did a party breach?
+If there's a breach, what are the damages?

+Why should the law enforce any promises?

+1. Because of people's expectations; people expect that a contract will be enforced.
+2. We want to protect contracting for business.
+Contract law doesn't penalize people for breaching contracts but it wants to compensate the party who suffered.

+**Hypo:** I rent you an apartment.
+You agree to rent it for 2000.
+You decide to go to California so you breach.
+Apartment empty for a month.
+Then I rent it for 3000.
+Should you compensate me for my loss due to breach of contract?
+It depends.

+Reasons to enforce a promise:

+- Both agreed (assent)
+- Exchange is important as opposed to gifts
+- Reliance
+- unjust enrichment (dog hypo)

+Reasons not to enforce a promise:

+- gift (no exchange)
+- no real promise
+- against public policy
+- no assent

+ ---

 1. **From Kirksy v.
 Kirksy** Anne is a widow raising several children.
 She and her children lived on a homesteading claim on public land.
 Anne received a letter from her brother-in-law that stated: “Dear sister Anne—I felt terrible upon learning of brother Henry’s death.
 I do not know if you have a preference on the place you are living on, but if you do, I would advise you to sell the land.
 If you come down to see me, I will let you have a place to raise your family, and I have more open land than I can tend; on account of your situation, and that of your family, I feel I want you and the children to do well.
 Your brother-in-law, Henry.”
 Within a month or two of receiving this letter, Anne abandoned her homestead, moved into a house provided by Henry and began to farm his land.
 At first he put her and her family in a comfortable house and gave her land to cultivate, but at the end of two years, he notified her to move, and put her in a shack in the woods.
 He later asked her to move from that as well.
 If Anne sues Henry, should she be able to enforce his “promise” to give her a place to live with her children?
 Why or why not?

 **First thoughts:** Henry would argue no because although he promised to let her “have a place” he did not specify for how long.
 Anne would argue that Henry’s promise that he would let her “have a place to raise her family” means that Henry would give her a place for at least until her family was raised.